SylviaOne/Repo-hub/README.md

-## Why does Superman get invited to dinners?
-Because he is a Supperhero.
+## What does a pirate pay for his corn?
+A buccaneer!